guildai/guild.ai/pages/faq.md

 ### How does Guild work without requiring code changes?

-Guild is designed as a traditional build tools.
+Guild is designed as a traditional build tool.
 It relies on external configuration and operating system conventions to perform its work.

-For configuration, Guild relies on a TODO --- a human readable file that tells Guild about your code.

-Guild otherwise interfaces with your scripts using standard operating system conventions (command arguments, environment variables, standard ouput, file systems, etc.).
+Guild interfaces with your scripts using standard operating system conventions (command arguments, environment variables, standard ouput, file systems, etc.).
 This interface is available for any language, framework, and platform, making Guild flexible for a wide range of applications.

-Guild provides a bit of magic for Python scripts that rely on global variables (commonly used in Notebooks, examples, and prototypes).
-However, this interface is still external --- there's no requirement to change your code to accommodate Guild.
+Guild provides some magic for Python scripts that rely on global variables, which are commonly used in Notebooks, examples, and prototypes.
+This interface is still external --- there's no requirement to change your code.
 It's easily changed to support command line arguments if you want.

-### How does Guild store results?
+### How does Guild save results?

-Guild stores all results on a locally mounted file system.
+Guild saves all results on a locally mounted file system.
 Guild does not use databases.

 This has a number of benefits:

-- Zero database install and maintenance costs
+- No database installation and maintenance costs
 - Access to standard file system tools to read, copy, and archive experiments
-- Access standard file and directory diffing tools to compare runs
+- Access to standard file and directory diffing tools to compare runs

 Guild uses SQLite to index results for fast lookup.
 This is how [Guild Compare](tools/compare.md) and [Guild View](tools/view.md) both perform quickly.
-The use of SQLite in this case is a performance optimization and not how experiments are stored.

-### Why doesn't Guild have many GitHub stars?

-We don't ask for GitHub stars.
-If your boss requires a certain number of stars before he or she approves the use of a quality, useful tool, we're sorry and good luck!